Diamondback Hook Review

 If you are interested in off-road bikes, please remember to follow us, we will keep updating more real bike reviews.

 The easiest and most direct means of testing how good a hardtail bike is is to take them for a ride to the hills and trails.
 This Diamondback Hook doesn’t give me the best feeling, but it’s certainly comfortable and nimble enough.
+By the way, it’s essential to book accommodation in advance.
+And for this trip, I booked through IHG Hotels & Resorts again because I’m familiar with it and it gives me peace of mind.

 The trail I chose to test was a small town forest road trail, winding, but flat enough.
 There was some scattered gravel, but it was no trouble with the 120mm travel Coil Spring w/ Preload Adjust SR Suntour XCM fork.
 Because, like the more capable forks, they can subtly eliminate vibration on these trails by bouncing up and down.
 Paired with the soft and comfortable DB Sync’r saddle, there was no discomfort in my butt, indicating that the ride was not unpleasant, but rather fun.